-Families of crus were recognised at the 19th century to enable the classification of Bordeaux properties.
-The brokers who tasted the wines in the properties to propose them to the merchants, chose to distinguish the wines according to the social status of the owner.
-Thus, the peasants produced a cru paysan, the craftsmen, a cru artisan, the bourgeois, a cru bourgeois and finally the aristocracy and the great families of the crus classés.
-The social hierarchy and the price hierarchy were then confused.
+Families of crus were recognized in the 19th century to establish a classification of Bordeaux properties.
+The brokers who tasted the wines at the properties to propose them to the merchants, choosed to distinguish the wines according to the social status of the wine makers.
+Thus, the peasants produced a cru paysan, the craftsmen, a cru artisan, the bourgeois, a cru bourgeois and finally the aristocracy and the great families produced the crus classés.
+The social hierarchy and the price were then confused.

 Today, these classifications do not establish a qualitative scale, but are more a reflection of the origin of the property.
 Blind tastings are enough to convince oneself of this.
-In economics, we tend to say that what is rare is expensive.
-However, when it comes to winemaking, the crus artisans are rare wines, as they represent only 3% of the Medoc wine production and yet they are accessible to the greatest number of gourmets.
+In economy, we tend to say that what is rare is expensive.
+However, when it comes to wine making, the crus artisans are rare wines, as they represent only 3% of the Medoc wine production and yet they are accessible to a great number of gourmets.

-Denis Fédieu showed respect to his lands by refusing to use herbicides and by continuing to plow with horses like he had done so when he was younger.
-His love for the land drove him to choose an organic cultivation method towards the end of his career, which was then supported by Damien.
-The issues raised by the impact of pesticides as a result of synthetic chemistry and its effect on human health reinforced this choice of organic cultivation in 2004.
-It was a natural evolution for Château Micalet and the Fédieu family, whose inspiration was always rooted in the rural tradition.
+Denis Fédieu respects his lands by refusing to use weed killer and by plowing with horses like he has done when he was younger.
+His love for the land drove him to choose an organic farming method towards the end of his career, which was then supported by Damien.
+The issues raised by the impact of pesticides, as a result of synthetic chemistry, and its effect on human health reinforced his choice of organic farming in 2004.
+It was a natural evolution for Château Micalet and the Fédieu family, whose inspiration had always been rooted in the rural tradition.

 The lunar calendar is used to set the date of sulfur or Bordeaux mixture treatments (to fight mildew), to let the land rest 7 days after the pulling out of a vineyard plot (to naturally destroy harmful fungi), and to carry out the alcoholic fermentation with natural yeasts; ancient techniques that have shown their efficiency and respect of the land.